organics2016/pojo2json/README.md

   com.example.TestClass=ABCD#{"_" + 2+2 + "_" + #shortuuid.getValue()}
   ```

-- The plugin has some built-in Value shortcut references.Note that only some of these references
+- The plugin has some built-in shortcut references.Note that not all references support `getRandomValue()`
-  support `getRandomValue()`

 | Ref              | Expression                     | Result Eg                            | Support getRandomValue() |
 |:-----------------|:-------------------------------|:-------------------------------------|:------------------------:|